buraksezer/olric/README.md

 #### Simple Split-Brain Protection

 Olric implements a technique called *majority quorum* to manage split-brain conditions.
-If a network partitioning occurs and some of the members lost the connection to rest of the cluster, they immediately stops functioning and return an error to incoming requests.
+If a network partitioning occurs, and some of the members lost the connection to rest of the cluster, they immediately stops functioning and return an error to incoming requests.
 This behaviour is controlled by
 `MemberCountQuorum` parameter.
 It's default `1`.